 The Creative Learning Partnership Trust has 5 members who meet annually.
 These members are: Mr Cartlidge, Mr Barbour, Mr Davies, Mr Fletcher and Mr Blackhurst.
 They bring together a skills set that covers the financial, legal, HR and educational requirements of the MAT

 The Chief Executive Officer of the Creative Learning Partnership and the accounting officer is Mrs Lynne Bennett (Headteacher of Hempstalls Primary School).
-The Chief Operating Officer and chief financial officer is Mr Sam Compton (Headteacher of Parkside Primary School), supported by Mrs Knapper and Mrs Barbour.
-The accountants and auditors are Hardings and the MAT receive financial support from cdbc education business consultancy.
+The Chief Operating Officer is Mr Sam Compton (Headteacher of Parkside Primary School) and the Chief Financial Officer is Amanda Wilkinson.
+The accountants and auditors are Hardings and the MAT receives financial support from Edbc education business consultancy.

 What is an academy?